Entry Requirements for Medicine in Europe

 UK medical universities count on standardised admission tests.
 Some require the BMAT exam, while others prefer the UCAT.
 Students might want to prioritise one test over the other by focusing on their favourite universities' requirements.

 The situation in Europe is far more varied.
-While some universities do accept the UCAT and BMAT, most usually hold their own exams.
-Applicants are usually required to pass an examination in Biology and Chemistry to study Medicine in Europe.
-Since each university administers its own test, Medlink Students acquires the proper preparation materials to help students ace the test.
+While some universities accept the UCAT and BMAT, most usually hold their own exams.
+Applicants are usually required to pass Biology and Chemistry examinations to study Medicine in Europe.
+Since each university administers its test, Medlink Students acquires the proper preparation materials to help students ace the test.

 In addition, some universities accept test scores from the SAT or MCAT exams.
-Thus, students from the US can consider applying to European schools as well.
+Thus, students from the US can consider applying to European schools.
 Moreover, international students applying for American schools might gain admission to Euro schools instead.

 Furthermore, universities require English language proficiency exams or certificates for non-native speakers.
 Good IELTS or TOEFL scores are often sufficient.